spectrocloud/librarium/docs/docs-content/getting-started/azure/deploy-k8s-cluster.md

 ![Palette clusters basic information](/getting-started/azure/getting-started_deploy-k8s-cluster_clusters_basic_info.webp)

+Click on **Add Cluster Profile**.
 A list is displayed of available profiles you can choose to deploy to Azure.
-Select the cluster profile you created in the [Create a Cluster Profile](./create-cluster-profile.md) tutorial, named **azure-profile**, and click on **Next**.
+Select the cluster profile you created in the [Create a Cluster Profile](./create-cluster-profile.md) tutorial, named **azure-profile**, and click on **Confirm**.

 The **Parameters** section displays all the layers in the cluster profile.